Mendipathar railway station: History

 A line between Dudhnoi and Depa, Meghalaya through Dudhnoi river valley was proposed in rail budget 1992–93.
 Later alignment was changed to Dudhnoi–Mendipathar in 2007 due to opposition of local people.
 Due to late handling of land to railways in Assam and Meghalaya, the work was slow up to 2013.
 Acquisition of land was completed by March 2013.

 Current status

 It currently is the first and only railway station in Meghalaya, a hilly state.
 The train station was inaugurated by the prime minister of India, Narendra Modi, on 30 November 2014, through a video feed to the ceremony gathering at Mendipathar.
 Mendipathar–Guwahati Passenger is the only train from the station.

-The second rail project for Meghalaya, Teteliya–Byrnihat line, 22 km long, from Guwahati's suburb Tetelia to Byrnihat near Shillon in Meghalaya is likely to be completed by March 2022.
+The second rail project for Meghalaya, Tetelia–Byrnihat Line, 22 km long, from Guwahati's suburb Tetelia to Byrnihat in Meghalaya is likely to be completed by March 2022.
 From Byrnihat it will be extended further to Shillong in future.
 Construction was delayed after a 2017 protest in Ronghana.